AI4Bharat/IndicXlit/README.md

 done
 ```

-Add all languages codes to `lang_list.txt` file and save it in the same dir
+- Add all language codes to `lang_list.txt` file and save it in the same directory.

-Start training with fairseq-train command.
-Please refer to [fairseq documentaion](https://fairseq.readthedocs.io/en/latest/command_line_tools.html) to know more about each of these options
+- Start training with fairseq-train command.
+Please refer to [Fairseq documentaion](https://fairseq.readthedocs.io/en/latest/command_line_tools.html) to know more about each of these options.
 ```bash
 # training script
 fairseq-train corpus-bin \